Marvelettes singer Wanda Young dies at 78, remembered for voice, wit

 “We are so saddened by the news of Wanda Young of the Marvelettes passing.
 What an impact she has had on the world of Classic Motown and the lives of so many.
 Her legacy will continue to live on.”

+“Known for her captivating vocals and witty stage presence, Wanda helped The Marvelettes become one of the many success stories at Motown Records.

+“Motown Museum remembers Wanda Rogers for giving the world a treasure trove of timeless music, and for her trailblazing contributions to Motown Records.
+We send our condolences to her loved ones and fans around the world.”

-This article originally appeared on Detroit Free Press: Wanda Young dies: Motown remembers Marvelettes singer for voice, wit
+This article originally appeared on Detroit Free Press: Motown remembers Marvelettes singer Wanda Young for voice, wit